 When it comes to slip and fall cases, no one settlement is the same.
-We will explain how settlements are determined, and what types of damages are available for injured persons who suffer a slip and fall in Florida.
+We will explain how Settlements in Florida Slip and Falls are determined, and what types of damages are available for injured persons who suffer a slip and fall in Florida.

 All Factors Considered

 When it comes to calculating settlement amounts in Florida slip and fall cases, all factors are considered.
 If the person was hurt but not seriously injured, the settlement amount is likely to be lower than it would be if someone fell and is now disabled and no longer able to perform the job duties he or she once did.
 The facts as to what happened and how it happened are extremely important, and all play a role in determining how much damages an injured person will receive.

 Settlements will always include an award for economic damages, which are the quantifiable damages that come from the slip and fall injury.
 Most of the time, these damages are calculated by taking all of the injured person’s bills and receipts for different types of losses, including: